alexcheng1982/jdk-debug-image/README.md

 # JDK Debug Image

-JDK container image with debug symbols and utils
+JDK container image with debug symbols and utils, used for debugging JVM crashes due to native code